matiasrimm/Hibernate-Search-Multiple-Datasources/README.md

 Back-end Spring

-<b> Note: Search relevancy not working.
+<b> Note: Search relevancy not working, since service is combining two result lists.
 Similiar stuff might be easier to do with database linking.